DonizeteVida/scheduling_algorithm/README.md

-# Scheduling algorithm made which Flutter
+# Scheduling algorithm made with Flutter

 ## Project instructions
 ### Core
-> Core contains all platform independent code. ( A.K.A Dart ).
+* Core contains all platform independent code. ( A.K.A Dart ).
-> All flutter modules made for visual application concept will be placed on another folder
+* All flutter modules made for visual application concept will be placed on another folder

 ## Images
 ### Round robin algorithm